In the mix, what are the best seeds for wild birds?

 To get the best value for money it is often best to buy in bulk either from markets or direct from large animal feed outlets rather than pet shops or garden centres however with many of the main bird seed suppliers now selling online it is easy to get sacks of seed delivered straight to your door.
 I have found eBay to be by far the best place to buy from with really fast and often free delivery.
 Here is a list of the main suppliers I use for my bird seed who I have found to be great for quality and value.

-I get my Peanuts from 'Johnston and Jeff'' or Maltbys who also supply my black sunflower seeds and mealworms (5kg is a lot of worms and will last ages!).
-I generally buy 25kg sacks of Sunflower hearts from 'The Garden Room' 12.75kg boxes of suet pellets from 'starmer ltd' 2kg bags of sultanas from Jacksons foods.
+I get my Peanuts from Maltbys who also supply my mealworms (5kg is a lot of worms and will last ages!).
+I generally buy large sacks of Sunflower hearts from Hopewells 12.75kg boxes of suet pellets from 'starmer ltd' 2kg bags of sultanas from Jacksons foods.
 For a base mix I often buy 20kg of a 'robin mix' which I buy from 'Hopewells' this is great as it has a good variety of seeds but also mealworms.
+I also get black sunflower seeds from them.
 I like to get big tubs of peckish fat balls as when they are used up I have useful tubs that I can use for the others seed and stack conveniently.

 Don’t forget that feeding the garden birds provides great pleasure to nature lovers but remember birds can become dependant on your food so keep feeders topped up in cold weather.
 Clean feeders and surfaces regularly to avoid spreading disease, you wouldn't expect your pet dog or cat to feed from a dirty bowl so don’t lower the standards for our wild friends.
 Providing clean water too as an extra lifeline for wildlife in the garden and try to keep it unfrozen during the coldest spells.